kysely

 .createTable('person')

-.addColumn('id', 'integer', (col) => col.autoIncrement().primaryKey()),
+.addColumn('id', 'integer', (col) => col.autoIncrement().primaryKey())

 .addColumn('first_name', 'varchar(50)', (col) => col.notNull())